Timothy Joseph McGhee: America's Most Wanted

 Despite such a record of violence, McGhee had received surprisingly little attention from the national media before this point, with barely any coverage in Southern California.
-In 2002, there would have only been 11 individuals alive in the United States who had committed more than 12 homicides.
+In 2002, there were only 11 individuals alive in the United States who had committed more than 12 homicides.
 As Los Angeles Times reporter Jack Leonard put it many years later, "even in a city with more than 150 gang slayings a year, Timothy Joseph McGhee's murders stood out."

-But not in 2003.
-The public hadn’t heard much, but detectives knew McGhee's name well.
-Suspicious of the grand scope of McGhee's power and influence in the criminal world, they had difficulty linking him to his crimes because neighborhood residents, fellow gang members, and even rivals wouldn’t talk to police, terrified of retaliation.
+The public hadn't heard much, but detectives knew McGhee's name well.
+Suspicious of the grand scope of McGhee's power and influence in the criminal world, they had difficulty linking him to his crimes because neighborhood residents, fellow gang members, and even rivals feared retaliation to the extent of refusing to talk to police.

-On January 10, 2003, the Los Angeles Times reported that a 29-year-old McGhee was wanted for his role in a dozen homicides, perhaps the notoriety that drove McGhee to flee the state of California.
+On January 10, 2003, the Los Angeles Times reported that 29-year-old McGhee was wanted for his role in a dozen homicides; it was perhaps this newfound notoriety that drove McGhee to flee the state of California.
 He had already spent the last six months shifting between Atwater Village, Las Vegas, and Arizona, never staying in one place for more than a week.
 He would even throw off police by brazenly staying in rival gangs’ neighborhoods.
 LAPD officer Andy Teague was quoted as saying, "People know you don’t cross McGhee.
 If you cross him, you’re dead."
-A break in the case came when a reader of the Mojave Desert News recognized 29-year-old McGhee, from a photograph in the newspaper, as a man who was living in Bullhead City, Arizona.
+A break in the case came when a reader of the Mojave Desert News recognized 29-year-old McGhee from a photo in the paper as a man who was living in Bullhead City, Arizona.
 McGhee's father happened to own a business there, making the lead credible.
 The witness led authorities to a Ramar Street apartment on February 11, 2003, where McGhee had lived off and on for the past year.